Zerro97/khuibeom.com/content/blog/javascript-fundamentals-lexical-scope.md

 ```
 Above example is function declaration.

-Another way of thinking about above code is, identifier `awesomeFunction` being assigned a function value.
+Another way of thinking about above code is, identifier `awesomeFunction` associated with a function value.
 You can kind of see this as `var awesomeFunction = function() {...}` (not accurate but conceptually useful).
-So again, identifier `awesomeFunction` holding function value.
+So again, identifier `awesomeFunction` pointing to function value.

 ```javascript
 var awesomeFunction = function(coolThings) {
   return amazingStuff;
 }
 ```
 This is function expression.
-We have identifier `awesomeFunction` that is assigned function value.
+We have identifier `awesomeFunction` that points to function value.

 What is difference between function expression and function declaration?
 One big difference is the time at which the association between identifier and function value happens.
 For function declaration, association happens during compile time.
 For function expression, association happens during code execution.